First Vaccines Delivered Under Global Covax Scheme - UrduPoint

 The 600,000 doses delivered to Ghana in a ceremony broadcast live on television are from Oxford/AstraZeneca, and will be administered in several Ghanaian cities from Tuesday.

-They are part of an initial tranche of deliveries headed to several low and middle-income countries, including to Ivory Coast this week.
+They are part of an initial tranche of deliveries bound for several low- and middle-income countries, including to Ivory Coast this week.

 Covax, led by Gavi the Vaccine Alliance, the WHO and the Coalition for Epidemic Preparedness Innovations (CEPI), is seeking to ensure vaccines are equitably distributed globally.